A554551N/RPGNotebook/How to Play En Garde.md

 # How to Play En Garde!
+## Game Timelines
+- Game begins at on the first day of the Spring Season: March 1, 1625
+- Each month in game is one week of real time.
+- Orders must be placed for the coming month no later than **Sunday at 9pm EST** in order for them to be processed.
+- Processed orders will be released on **Monday** of the new month.
+- Players have from **Monday** until the **Sunday** deadline to roleplay and negotiate with other players before submitting actions for the next month.
 ## Character
 ### Combat Statistics
 Your character has a number of statistics used in duels.
 Here are a summary of what they do.  **Strength**, **Expertise**, and **Constitution** are determined by rolling 3d6.  **Endurance** is calculated based on **Strength** and **Constitution**.